gracefullight/gracefullight.github.io/blog/2016/12/29/Detecting-AdBlock.md

     if (adBlockEnabled) {
       alert(
-        'This Blog is made possible by displaying online advertisements\nPlease consider by disabling your ad blocker' );
+        "This Blog is made possible by displaying online advertisements\nPlease consider by disabling your ad blocker" );
     }
   }, 100);